lerdmann1601/HERA-Matlab/tests/Convergence_Analysis.md

   * **BCa Confidence Intervals**: $B_{ref} = 30{,}000$
   * **Ranking Stability**: $B_{ref} = 5{,}000$
 * The goal was to analyze the **distribution of errors** (deviation from reference) to ensure that the convergence method yields results that are not just stable, but also practically in line with the theoretical limits.
 * The results confirmed that the Robust Mode produces estimates with acceptably small deviation from reference values across all simulated scenarios.
 Median absolute errors were typically well below 5% relative to the reference values.
+This also validates the averaged convergence approach: despite determining convergence from a combined stability indicator, the individual accuracy of Cliff's Delta remained excellent.

 ### Global Results Summary